percona/everest-doc/docs/install/uninstallEverest.md

         ```

         !!! caution alert alert-warning "warning"
-            The Percona Operator for PostgreSQL is a fork of the Crunchy Data for the Postgres operator.
-Thus, if you are using the Postgres operator for Crunchy Data, do not remove the CRD `postgresclusters.postgres-operator.crunchydata.com.`
+            The Percona Operator for PostgreSQL is a fork of the Crunchy Data's Postgres operator.
+Thus, if you are using the Crunchy Data's Postgres operator, do not remove the CRD `postgresclusters.postgres-operator.crunchydata.com.`

 ### Examples for removing CRDs